webpro-nl/knip/README.md

 - [x] Built-in support for monorepos/workspaces
 - [x] Growing list of [built-in plugins][1]
 - [x] Checks npm scripts for used and unlisted dependencies
-- [x] Supports JavaScript (without `tsconfig.json`, or TypeScript `allowJs: true`).
+- [x] Supports JavaScript (without `tsconfig.json`, or TypeScript `allowJs: true`)
 - [x] Features multiple [reporters][2] and supports [custom reporters][3]
-- [x] Run Knip as part of your CI environment to detect issues and prevent regressions.
+- [x] Run Knip as part of your CI environment to detect issues and prevent regressions

 Knip shines in both small and large projects.
 A comparison with similar tools answers the question [why another unused file/dependency/export finder?][4]